tipishev/python_debugging_workshop/README.md

 * post-mortem
 * debugging live in a closure
-* pickling traceback for later debugging
+* ~pickling traceback for later debugging~ not possible to pickle tracebacks
 * pdb config file .pdbrc or ~/.pdbrc, local overrides global, as in git or laws
 * pinfo, pinfo2: real story `DictWriter.field_names`
 * break